doofus-01/wesnoth-Archaic_Era/README.md

 Installing
 ----------

 This add-on is best installed through the BfW add-on interface.
-The the BfW help for more information.
+Please see the BfW help for more information.